OSVTAC/project-recommendations/pages/decisions.md

 paper is inserted into a printer, then they check the final printed ballot prior to casting into a ballot box.

-The voting machine can compute a digital signature of the electronic cast vote record, printed as a QR code on the paper ballot, proving that the paper ballot was created by that machine on election day (or during early voting) and results must match the signed CVR.
-The CVRs could be stored by the machine creating them, and either used as an audit-trail, or used in lieu of scanning the paper cast ballots.
-Election-day precinct totals could be computed and printed from the voting machine CVRs as long as the IDs for cast ballots are recorded.

 Machines used by all non-mail voters Pros:
 * Paper+Electronic CVR has the highest security/integrity.
 Digital signatures
   can be printed on ballots to authenticate paper.
 * Time to vote can be less than marking.
 * Mistakes can be undone without needing another ballot to mark.
 * Eliminates errors like overvotes and ambiguous marks requiring adjudication.
-* Ranked Choice contests can have rankings for all candidates, not just 3, eliminating exhausted ballots.
+* Ranked Choice contests can have rankings for all candidates, vs a limit on paper ballots, eliminating exhausted ballots (except from undervotes), while paper ballots typically have limits.
 * Eliminates ambiguous marks that would otherwise require adjudication.
 * Machines could read a QR code from a vote at home app to print a ballot immediately.